The Big Comfy Couch

-The Big Comfy Couch (Le Monde de Loonette), is a Canadian children's prop comedy television series about a clown named Loonette and her doll Molly who solve everyday problems on their eponymous couch.
+The Big Comfy Couch (Le Monde de Loonette), is a Canadian young children's prop comedy television series about a clown named Loonette and her doll Molly who solve everyday problems on their eponymous couch.
 It was produced by Cheryl Wagner and Robert Mills, directed by Wayne Moss, Robert Mills and Steve Wright.
 It premiered on March 2, 1993, in Canada and on January 9, 1995, in the United States on public television stations across the country, airing its final episode on December 29, 2006.
 The program was also broadcast on Treehouse TV from 1997 to 2011.

 Premise

 As with many children's shows, the series had a number of staple elements.
 Loonette performs a daily exercise routine she calls the Clock Rug Stretch.
 She also reads stories to Molly; has unusual encounters with the dust bunnies who live under the couch; sings themed songs; and visits different places in Clowntown.

 When visiting Granny Garbanzo's garden, Loonette encounters the cat, Snicklefritz; Major Bedhead, who delivers mail via unicycle; and Granny herself.
 The conversation with Granny is typically the episode's teachable moment, in which she offers Loonette some wisdom.
-Major Bedhead often stops by with gifts and messages from Auntie Macassar (in seasons 1-5) or Uncle Chester (in seasons 6-7).
+Major Bedhead often stops by with gifts and messages from Auntie Macassar (in seasons 1–5) or Uncle Chester (in seasons 6–7).

 Loonette is a talented dancer and runs Miss Loonette's Dance Academy, where she dances with dolls and animals.
 Along with simple lessons and problem-solving, the show also emphasized imaginative play.
 From season 7, more fixtures of Clowntown are explored: Granny Garbanzo's Cabbage Club Cooking School; Major Bedhead's Clown Chi Dojo and Dancing School; and the Clowndergarten, where Loonette volunteers and helps teach.
 This imaginative play was also demonstrated through dress-up games and through Loonette's dollhouse, where imaginary sequences play out involving her doll family, the Foleys.

 Towards the end of each show, Loonette performs a Ten-Second Tidy to clean up her belongings.
 All episodes end with Loonette and Molly thanking the viewers and bidding farewell, often with a reminder of the day's lesson, as they settle in for a nap.
-After Loonette and Molly go to sleep, a large crescent moon with a clown nose rises above the starry background behind the couch and the credits then roll over a lullaby version of the theme song.
-The closing credits normally end with Loonette doing an reenactment of Hey Diddle Diddle by saying "And the clown jumped over the moon" with only two exceptions being the episodes "Gesundheit" (where Loonette sneezes ["AH...AH...AH-CHOO!"] instead of saying the line), from season 1 and "Hiccups" (where Loonette hiccups midway in ["And the clown *hiccup* over the moon"] the line), from season 3.
+After Loonette and Molly go to sleep, the sun (from the intro) sets, then a large crescent moon with a clown nose rises above the starry background behind the couch and the credits then roll over a lullaby version of the theme song.
+The closing credits normally end with Loonette doing an reenactment of "Hey Diddle Diddle."